scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 Because traffic patterns are typically more predictable within an hour or day, you can provision table capacity closer to actual usage.
 Cost optimization in provisioned capacity mode is about minimizing the gap between provisioned capacity (blue line) and consumed capacity (orange line) without increasing ThrottledRequests.
 The difference between the two represents both wasted resources and a buffer to prevent throttling.
 If your application’s throughput is predictable and you value cost control, provisioned tables remain a viable option.

-Assuming the Y-Axis was measured in' 000s, in a simplistic provisioned scenario, you might provision 125,000 ops/sec for the baseline, plus 250,000 ops/sec to cover 2 peaks of roughly 6 hours total duration.
+Assuming the Y-Axis was measured in thousands ('000s), in a simplistic provisioned scenario, you might provision 125,000 ops/sec for the baseline, plus 250,000 ops/sec to cover 2 peaks of roughly 6 hours total duration.
 This chart only shows writes, so we'll set near zero for reads.

 The `estimate for this workload on DynamoDB <https://calculator.scylladb.com/?pricing=provisioned&storageGB=512&itemSizeB=1024&tableClass=standard&ratio=50&baselineReads=1000&baselineWrites=125000&peakReads=1000&peakWrites=306000&peakDurationReads=0&peakDurationWrites=6&reserved=0&readConst=100>`_ is around **$80,000/month** in Provisioned mode.